egedursun/bimod-lab/README.md

         - PROMO-CODE: connected to user(A), when the user(B) registers; if the user(B) uses the promo code of user(A), user(A) will get +$X balance, and user(B) will get +$Y balance.
         - PARAMETERS: [promo_beneficiary, promo_beneficiary_gift, promo_invitee_gift, promo_limit, promo_expiry_date]
+- [ ] Add copy buttons for the starred messages.

 ---